crate/crate/blackbox/docs/general/dql/selects.rst

 ===============

 The ``FROM`` clause is used to reference the relation this select query is based upon.
-Can be a single table, many tables, table :ref:`JOIN <sql_joins>` or another ``SELECT`` statement.
+Can be a single table, many tables, a view, a :ref:`JOIN <sql_joins>` or another ``SELECT`` statement.
 See :ref:`SELECT Reference
 <sql_reference_select>`

-A table is referenced by schema and table name and can optionally be aliased.
-If the table ``t`` is only referenced by table name, CrateDB assumes the table ``doc.t`` was meant.
+Tables and views are referenced by schema and table name and can optionally be aliased.
+If the relation ``t`` is only referenced by name, CrateDB assumes the relation ``doc.t`` was meant.
 Schemas that were newly created using :ref:`ref-create-table` must be referenced explicitly.

 The two following queries are equivalent::